Islay Airport: History

-The aerodrome was opened in May 1933 and initially services were provided from Glasgow via Campbeltown by the Midland and Scottish Air Ferries company.
-However, this was shortlived as the company closed down in late 1934.
+The aerodrome was opened in May 1933, and initially services were provided from Glasgow via Campbeltown by the Midland and Scottish Air Ferries company.
+However, this was short-lived as the company closed down in late 1934.
 Services were taken over by a new company, Northern & Scottish Airways who operated a De Havilland Dragon aircraft three times per week from Glasgow.
-In 1937 the company amalgamated with Highland Airways and formed Scottish Airways.
-This operated daily flights from Glasgow to Islay on Monday to Saturday.
+In 1937, the company amalgamated with Highland Airways and formed Scottish Airways, who operated daily flights from Glasgow to Islay on Monday to Saturday.
 This service continued with minor disruptions for urgent military duties for the duration of the Second World War.

-In 1940, during the Second World War, the Prime Minister, Winston Churchill ordered military airfields to be constructed in the western islands of Scotland, both to defend against a German assault on the Scottish mainland and also to provide reconnaissance planes a base to fly missions over the Atlantic Ocean.
+In 1940, during the Second World War, the Prime Minister, Winston Churchill, ordered military airfields to be constructed in the western islands of Scotland, both to defend against a German assault on the Scottish mainland and also to provide reconnaissance planes a base to fly missions over the Atlantic Ocean.
 The present Islay airport was constructed as RAF Port Ellen in 1940, and received a concrete runway in 1942.
 During the Second World War, over 1,500 Royal Air Force (RAF) personnel were stationed at RAF Port Ellen.

 The following units were here at some point: